Are Employees the Weakest Link in Your Email Security Strategy?

-When assessing email risk and considering a business email security strategy, it is common for administrators and IT professionals to focus on the threat that outsiders pose to an organization.
-While this is a valid concern, the fatal mistake that is made far too frequently is failure to address the critical role that employees play in attacks and breaches.
+When determining your email risk and assessing your email security strategy, it is common for administrators and IT professionals to focus on the threat that outsiders pose to their organization.
+While this is a valid concern, the critical mistake that is made far too frequently is failure to address the role that employees play in many attacks and breaches.

-Email is the primary attack vector that threat actors utilize to target organizations, making effective email security a vital part of companies’ overall security posture that is often neglected.
-According to Verizon, 90% of cyber attacks are initiated via email.
-When email accounts are inadequately secured, employees are vulnerable to a plethora of sophisticated email threats including spear phishing and malware.
-One employee clicking on a link in a phishing email or downloading ransomware has the potential to destroy a company, especially if that company is a small or medium-sized business.
-Email-borne attacks and breaches often result in significant downtime, decreased productivity, legal fees, recovery costs and ruined reputations.
-According to Cybercrime Magazine, 60% of small companies shut down within six months of falling victim to a data breach or a cyber attack.
+Over 90% of cyberattacks are initiated via email, making effective email security a vital part of a business's overall security posture that is too often neglected.
+When email accounts are inadequately secured, employees are vulnerable to an array of dangerous threats including targeted spear phishing and ransomware.
+Just one employee clicking on a link in a phishing email or downloading ransomware has the potential to destroy a company, especially if that company is a small or medium-sized business (SMB).
+Email-borne attacks and breaches often result in significant downtime, decreased productivity, legal fees, recovery costs and ruined reputations, and 60% of small companies shut down within six months of falling victim to a data breach or a cyberattack.

-The good news is there are numerous ways that organizations can mitigate the risk that employees pose to their digital security.
+The good news is there are numerous ways that you can mitigate the risk that employees pose to your business's security, productivity and success.
 While employee education and security awareness training are beneficial, user behavior is ultimately unpredictable.
-Thus, investing in a comprehensive business email security gateway solution that creates a safeguarded environment around employees is the most effective way for companies to prevent having to deal with the potentially devastating consequences of human error.
+Thus, investing in a comprehensive, fully supported email security solution that creates a safeguarded environment around the user by preventing all malicious mail from reaching the inbox is the most effective way to prevent the devastation that human error can cause.

-Best Practices for Safeguarding Business Email Against Employee Error
+Best Practices for Forifying Business Email Against Employee Error

-While employee behavior is ultimately unpredictable, there are certain measures that administrators, managers and IT professionals should take to help influence and motivate employees to make intelligent decisions regarding email security.
+While employee behavior is ultimately unpredictable, there are certain measures that administrators, managers and IT professionals should take to help influence and motivate employees to make secure, intelligent decisions.
 These best practices for reducing the risk of employee error include:

 - Invest in employee education and security awareness training about email threats and email security.
-In order for employees to make smart choices pertaining to email security, employers must equip them with adequate knowledge about email-borne threat ands steps that they can take to prevent successful attacks.
-Employees are a companies’ last line of defense when it comes to securing business email accounts, and must understand the importance of their actions and the serious repercussions of a mistake such as downloading a malicious attachment or clicking through a malicious link.
+In order for employees to make smart choices pertaining to email security, employers must equip them with adequate knowledge about email-borne threats and steps that they can take to prevent successful attacks.
+Employees are a companies’ last line of defense when it comes to securing business email accounts, and must understand the importance of their actions and the serious repercussions that a mistake such as downloading a malicious attachment or clicking through a malicious link can have.

-Insider Threats: More Common and Costly to Businesses than Ever Before
+Insider Threats Are More Common & Costly to Businesses than Ever Before

-Unfortunately, although it does account for the majority of insider-related incidents, human error or negligence is not the only concern when it comes to employees and security.
+Although it does account for the majority of insider-related incidents, human error or negligence is not the only concern when it comes to employees and security.
 Insider threats of all types, which come from individuals within an organization such as employees, former employees, contractors or business associates who have inside information about sensitive data, computer systems and security practices, are more prevalent and dangerous than ever before.
 According to Verizon, the number of insider-related breaches rises every year, despite the fact that over 70% of insider attacks are not reported externally.
-And insider attacks often have severe implications for businesses.
-Ponemon Institute reports that the average number of incidents involving employee or contractor negligence has increased from 10.5 to 13.4 since 2016.

 The majority of insider threats fall into three categories:

-- Malicious Insider Threats: An individual within an organization intentionally seeks to steal information, leak data or harm the organization in any way.
+- Malicious Insider Threats: An individual within an organization intentionally seeks to steal information, leak data, or harm an organization in any way.

-- Careless Insider Threats: Employees or other insiders don’t understand an organization’s security policies or fail to follow security rules, putting the organization at risk of data leaks, malware infections and other cyber attacks.
+- Careless Insider Threats: Employees or other insiders don’t understand an organization’s security policies or fail to follow security rules, putting the organization at risk of data leaks, malware infections and other types of malicious cyberattacks.